WKB eigenmode construction for analytic Toeplitz operators: Construction of quasimodes

 {\bfseries Second step.}

 Let us prove by induction that the sequences $(u_k)_{k\geq 0}$ and $(\lambda_k)_{k\geq 0}$ are analytic symbols.
 We will make use of the precise controls obtained in Proposition \ref{prop:transport}.
-Since $(b_k)_{k\geq 0}$ is an analytic symbol and $u_0$ is holomorphic, by Proposition \ref{prop:anal-symb} there exists a small open neighbourhood $V$ of zero and $r_0,R_0,m_0,C_b,C_0>0$ such that, after the Morse change of variables,
+Since $(b_k)_{k\geq 0}$ is an analytic symbol and $u_0$ is holomorphic, by Proposition \ref{prop:anal-symb} there exists a small open neighbourhood $W$ of zero in $\C^d$, and a small open neighbourhood $W_1$ of $0$ in $\C^{3d}$, and $r_0,R_0,m_0,C_b,C_0>0$ such that